 Federal Direct Loan Requirements for Student Borrowers

-Before federal student loans can pay toward a student account, all three of the items below must be completed online.
-Once completed, please allow 3-4 business days for them to be uploaded to GVSU's system.
-You must use your student FSA ID when logging in to complete these items, so that they are properly connected to your record.
+Before federal student loans can pay toward a student account, you must complete all three of the following steps.
+Once completed, please allow 3-4 business days for Entrance Counseling and the MPN to be reflected on your myBanner account.

-First time Federal Direct Loan borrowers will need to complete both entrance loan counseling and a master promissory note through studentaid.gov before any loan funds will be disbursed to the university.
+First time Federal Direct Loan borrowers will need to complete both entrance loan counseling and a master promissory note through Federal Student Aid before any loan funds will be disbursed to the university.

 Entrance loan counseling informs you of your rights and responsibilities as a borrower.
 It also explains interest rates and the different types of federal loans available.
 Grand Valley will receive notice that you have completed the requirements directly from Direct Loans.
 Please allow 3-5 business days for us to receive notification

 3. Sign a Master Promissory Note